cloudymax/gcp-tf-base/README.md

 - Keys
 - VPC, Network, SubNet

+Most of the time the author doesn't cover these bits so IMO it's worth having the process for creating them documented somewhere for reference.
+After you have a base project managed by a service account, you can use the modular version of this project to create/delete projects via terraform without the need for the gCloud CLI.

 **The modularized version is [HERE](https://github.com/cloudymax/modules-gcp-tf-base) for people who already have the basics in place**

-Most of the time the author doesn't cover these bits so IMO it's worth having them documented somewhere for reference.
+## Whats NOT in this project

 This does NOT include a bastion jump box, firewall rules, or workload identities.
 These will be done later in a GKE or Compute VM specific repo.
-This is just for the basics.
+This is just for the basics you need to have terraform manage the life-cycle of GCP projects.

 This guide is meant to be a low-effort general solution/example.

-If you need a more in-depth guide, I would recommend reading:
+If you need a more in-depth guides on GKE, I would recommend reading:

 - [GKE private cluster with a bastion host](https://medium.com/google-cloud/gke-private-cluster-with-a-bastion-host-5480b44793a7) by Peter Hrvola
 - [How to use a Private Cluster in Kubernetes Engine](https://github.com/GoogleCloudPlatform/gke-private-cluster-demo) by the GCP team
 - [Google Cloud Workload Identity with Kubernetes and Terraform](https://www.cobalt.io/blog/google-cloud-workload-identity-with-kubernetes-and-terraform) by Nikola Velkovski

-## Setup from scratch via gCloud CLI
+## Setup your base from scratch via gCloud CLI

 - Finding your billing account ID: